Pas de Quatre (Perrot): Dolin's version

 Nearly one hundred years later, in 1941, a new version of Pas de quatre was staged by choreographer Anton Dolin.
 The dancers he used were, in order of appearance: Nathalie Krassovska as Lucile Grahn, Mia Slavenska as Carlotta Grisi, Alexandra Danilova as Fanny Cerrito, and Alicia Markova as Marie Taglioni.
-Since then many ballet companies have performed the piece.
+Since then many ballet companies have performed the piece, including the Irish Ballet Company, for which Dolin remounted the work in Cork in January 1975.

 The sole and exclusive rights to perform Dolin's Pas de Quatre were left to Festival Ballet (now English National Ballet) dancers Belinda Wright and Jelko Yuresha, husband and wife.
 Wright and Dolin had known each other since Wright was a young dancer.
 She had won a Pavlova Award and caught Dolin's attention.
 Wright was a principal with Dolin's Festival Ballet after years with the Royal Ballet, and her husband Yuresha was a soloist.
 When Dolin died, his estate, run by his nephew Phillip, bestowed the rights to Pas de Quatre to Wright and Yuresha.
 Dolin's Pas de Quatre may not be staged, performed, produced or recorded without their permission and their doing the staging.

 The music

 The original music was composed by Cesare Pugni but only used for the four performances in July 1845 at Her Majesty's Theatre with the great ballerinas Grahn, Grisi, Cerrito and Taglioni.
 No further performance took place in the next decades.

-The publisher Julien issued Pugni's piano version immediately following the sussessful premiere.
+The publisher Julien issued Pugni's piano version immediately following the successful premiere.
 Pugni's autograph orchestral score is preserved in the archives of the Bibliothèque Nationale de France.
 Nevertheless, the new choreography of Anton Dolin made use of an orchestral arrangement prepared by composer Leighton Lucas from the original piano score.
 Since then several other composers created orchestral versions from the piano score of Cesare Pugni, like William McDermott, Daniel Stirn or Peter March.